|

 venture with Nextel because of the Boost brand, or due to a pent up

-demand for a prepaid Nextel product? - I say people just
+demand for a prepaid Nextel product?
+In my opinion people

 wanted